irsbugs/cmrt/Simulation Website.md

 3. The command you now type are executed on the simulation computer.

-Use SCP to copy a file, E.g. wordpress.conf from your normal computer to the simulation computer, or vice versa.
+Use **SCP** to copy a file, E.g. `wordpress.conf`, from your normal computer to the simulation computer.

 1. Open a MATE Terminal on your normal computer. `Ctrl-Alt-t`